-Any employee or applicant who believes that s/he has been subjected to discrimination, retaliation, or denied reasonable accommodation may seek resolution of his/her complaint through the procedures described in Policy 8913 - Section 504/ADA Prohibition Against Disability Discrimination In Employment.
+Any employees or applicants who believes that they has been subjected to discrimination, retaliation, or denied reasonable accommodation may seek resolution of their complaint through the procedures described in Policy 8913-Section 504/ADA Prohibition Against Disability Discrimination In Employment.
 The complaint procedure involves an investigation of the individual's claims and a process for rendering a decision regarding whether the charges are substantiated.